 VMware Inc. and Salesforce.com will deliver a joint product focused "on the future of cloud computing."

-On Monday, the two companies launched a new VMforce.com website and will hold a
+On Monday, the two companies launched a new VMforce.com website and will hold a joint webcast on April 27 to discuss the new offering.

 Details on the joint product are nearly nonexistent, but speculation runs rampant.
 The virtualization and customer relationship management vendors could be poised to deliver a new class of application, such as desktop virtualization, or hosted email based on VMware's recent Zimbra acquisition.